katzer/cordova-plugin-local-notifications/README.md

 Please make sure that you always read the tagged README for the version you're using.

-See the _0.8_ branch if you cannot upgrade.
-Further development for `v0.9-beta` will happen here.
-The `0.9-dev` and `ios10` branches are obsolate and will be removed soon.

-__Known issues__

-- Support for Android Oreo is limited yet.
-- v0.9 and v0.8 aren't compatible with each other (Wont fix)

-Please report bugs or missing features!
+Please report bugs or missing features.

 ## Basics